Skip to content

 }

-p.wg.Go(...) launches a goroutine and increments the WaitGroup in one call.
-I do this numOfWorkers times to get N workers all sitting and waiting.
+p.wg.Go(...) launches a goroutine and adds 1 to the scoreboard in one call.
+Do this numOfWorkers times and you have N workers sitting and waiting for jobs.

 func (p *Pool) Submit(job string) {